digicademy/hydra-scraper/README.md

 - `-s` or `--start <value>`: type of starting point for the scraping run:
   - `rdf-feed`: an RDF-based, optionally Hydra-paginated feed API or embedded metadata
+  - `xml-feed`: a local or remote XML file listing individual files (CMIF)
   - `beacon-feed`: a local or remote text file listing one URL per line (Beacon)
   - `dump-folder`: a local folder of individual files
-  - `xml-feed`: a local or remote XML file listing individual files (CMIF)
   - `dump-file`: a local file containing all information to process
 - `-l` or `--location <url or folder or file>`: source URL, folder, or file path (depending on the start parameter)
 - `-m` or `--markup <value>`: markup to query during the scraping run:
-  - `rdf-feed`: use RDF triples contained in the feed
+  - `feed`: use RDF triples contained in the RDF or XML feed
-  - `rdf-members`: use RDF triples contained in individual feed members
+  - `rdf`: use RDF triples contained in individual files
   - `lido`: use LIDO files
   - `tei`: use TEI files
   - `mei`: use MEI files